-Full Season: Mid-May to mid-October (priority given to applicants able to commit to the full season) (possible short seasons: mid-May to mid-August or mid-August to mid-October)
+Full Season: Late-May to mid-October.
+Priority given to applicants able to commit to the full season. (possible short seasons: late-May thru July or August to mid-October)

 Work Schedule: 32 hours per week.
 Incumbent may work weekends and holidays.

 Housing: Housing provided by the park.
-Shared housing with one to three roommates.
+Shared housing with one to four roommates.